 On October 8, 1871, the same day as the Great Chicago Fire, Manistee was ravaged by a terrible fire.
 The following is one account of the conflagration: “Down from the circling hills on the lake shore pounced the devouring monster.
 The burning sawdust, whirled by the gale in fiery clouds, filled the air.
 Hundreds of cords of dry pitchy slabs sent up great columns of red flame, that swayed in the air like mighty banners of fire, swept across the Manistee, 200 feet wide, and almost instantly, like great fiery tongues, licked up the Government lighthouse, built at a cost of nearly $10,000, situated 150 feet from the north bank of the river.”

-On June 18, 1894, the light atop the gable end of the keeper’s dwelling was reestablished, showing a fixed white light punctuated every forty-five seconds by a red flash.
+On June 18, 1894, the light atop the gable end of the keeper’s dwelling was reestablished with a fifth-order lens showing a fixed white light punctuated every forty-five seconds by a red flash.
 On this same date, the pierhead light and fog signal were discontinued and transferred to the north pier, where the keeper could more easily reach them.
 The following account of the new aids on the north pier appeared in the Annual Report of the Lighthouse Board.

 The pierhead light and fog signal were transferred from the south to the north pier.
 A conduit was built on the north pier.
 The lantern shown from its outer end is run in and out.
 The conduit consists of framed trestles, erected and secured to the cross timbers of the pier with machine bolts, carrying a continuous box or conduit of 1-inch boards, sized and rabbeted, with battens and braces, and painted.
 The conduit is 290 feet long and extends shoreward to the new fog-signal house on the north pier.
 A new elevated walk, 460 running feet long, was built on this pier, extending shoreward from the rear of the fog-signal house; the old elevated walk on the south pier was taken down and 463 feet of it was transferred to the north pier.